David Carroll: Our bumpy ride

 As I write this, it has been 113 days since the first COVID-19 case was identified in my home county.
 Within an hour, the school system announced schools would be closed for two weeks in order to give classrooms a thorough scrubbing.
 Little did we know.

+Could anyone have predicted what we have seen during the past 113 days?

-As is so often the case, there's a paper trail to prove my cluelessness.
-On March 13th, in this very newspaper I wrote, “God forbid, if this was September, can you imagine an SEC football game played to an empty stadium?
+As is so often the case, there’s a paper trail to prove my cluelessness.
+On March 13 I wrote, “God forbid, if this was September, can you imagine an SEC football game played to an empty stadium?
 I can’t either.”
 I can now.

 2020 is half over, and if it were a boxing match, the referee would have invoked the mercy rule by now.
 A recent national survey says only 14% of Americans describe themselves as “happy.”

-So in recent days, we've put on a brave face.
-Major League Baseball is gearing up for a July 24th comeback, despite several star players who are opting out.
+So in recent days, we’ve put on a brave face.
+Major League Baseball is gearing up for a July 24 comeback, despite several star players who are opting out.
 Many public school districts are holding firm with their usual August start dates.
-Some churches have been gradually reopening, with limited seating.
+Some churches have been gradually reopening with limited seating.
 Movie theater chains announced a July restart.

 Having already proven that I am frequently wrong, I am not optimistic about any of these plans.
 The movie theaters have already backed off, and wisely so.
 I would be reluctant to put school-age children under someone else’s care until I could do so with full confidence.
 I don’t see that happening in the next few weeks.